-Source: US Census Bureau 2018b, 2019
+Source: US Census Bureau 2022a, 2022b, 2022c

-The geographic distribution of environmental justice populations identified throughout the 26-county analysis area is illustrated in Map 3-19, Socioeconomic Analysis Area, in Appendix A. Map 3-20, Minority Populations by Census Tract, and Map 3-21, Populations in Poverty by Census Tract (Appendix A), depict US Census tracts by corresponding percentages of nonwhite (including Hispanic) residents or residents with incomes at or below the poverty line.
+The distribution of environmental justice populations identified throughout the 26-county analysis area is illustrated in Map 3-20, Socioeconomic Analysis Area, in Appendix A. Map 3-21, Minority Populations by Census Tract, and Map 3-22, Low Income Populations by Census Tract (Appendix A), depict US Census tracts by corresponding percentages of minority (including Hispanic) residents or residents with incomes meeting poverty thresholds.

-Specific issues of concern for this analysis are the potential for localized impacts on quality of life indicators due to oil and gas or coal development.
+Specific issues of concern for this analysis are the potential for localized impacts on quality-of-life indicators due to oil and gas or coal development.
 Such impacts could disproportionately affect environmental justice populations if those populations are close to, or are affected by, changes in resource conditions.
 In addition, an area's social setting could be affected should there be an influx of population or if the traditional or cultural setting is affected.
 The analysis of the alternatives examines the potential for disproportionate or adverse impacts on identified environmental justice populations in the decision area.
 Due to the uncertainty in specific development locations, a further site-specific analysis would be required at the project-implementation level.
 This analysis would include an additional examination of the site-specific impacts of management actions on low-income, minority, and Tribal populations.